sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Customizing_Studio/Use_External_Web_Browsers.md

 {"title":"Use External Web Browsers","weight":"120"}

 To customize the browser Studio uses to launch Mobile Web applications, Studio Preferences must be updated to include additional web browsers.
 Open Studio Preferences and navigate to **General** \> **Web Browser**.
-Follow the browser specific directions below.
+Follow the browser-specific directions below.

 ## Safari